 Tutors are made up of upper-class students who have been particularly successful in their academic work.
 They help other students who are learning the material for the first time to understand the material and to meet instructors’ expectations.
 Their job is to help students to understand what they are learning in lecture and reading in textbooks, master new concepts, and put ideas into perspective.
 There are tutors that provide individual tutoring which are scheduled in advance for a set time and subject, and tutors that facilitate MASH which is group tutoring with no appointment needed.
 All Tutors become certified through the College Reading & Learning Association.

-Math and Science Help (MASH) Program
+Math and Science Help (MASH)

 In MASH sessions, you will meet with other students who are taking the same course.
 You can discuss any difficulties you are having understanding the material or a specific problem, talk about the class, compare notes, discuss assignments and lectures, as well as ask questions and improve your study skills.
-A MASH leader who has taken the course before and understands what you are experiencing guides each session.
+A tutor who has taken the course before and understands what you are experiencing guides each session.

-During the first week of the term, your MASH Leader will introduce themselves to the class and announce when and where the MASH sessions will be held.
+During the first week of the term, tutors will introduce themselves to the class and announce when and where the MASH sessions will be held.
 You are encouraged to attend as many sessions during the term as you wish.
 Each session will be different as new material will have been covered and new questions posed.
 Bring your class material (texts, notes, and assignments) and your questions.